Skip to main content

 Conclusion: The leading basebox alternative for regulated companies in Germany

-basebox.ai is a solid player in the German “sovereign AI” space – but the per-user licence model, the token caps and the focus on a closed product ecosystem do not fit many regulated enterprises.
-The larger the organisation, the more CompanyGPT pays off – from 1,000 employees upward the gap to a basebox Enterprise licence is typically 10× to 30×.
+basebox.ai is a solid player in the German “sovereign AI” space – but the user-based licence model, the token component (see provider) and the focus on a closed product ecosystem do not fit many regulated enterprises.
+The larger the organisation, the more a user-independent fixed-price model like CompanyGPT pays off – because user-based / token-component models scale with the number of users and usage, while CompanyGPT’s fixed-price / maintenance model stays independent of that.

-CompanyGPT delivers the same mission (sovereign, secure, German AI for regulated industries) consistently as a partner model of the cloud providers: no per-user licence, with §203 StGB architecture, with STACKIT as the default and Qwen3-235B as the flagship, with on-demand access to GPT-5.4/5.1, Claude 4.6/Opus and Gemini 3, with Office editing, SharePoint permissions, n8n and MCP – plus training and lawyer-backed compliance.
-Hospitals like Schön Kliniken, municipalities like the City of Rosenheim and health insurers find here the architecture that makes GDPR sovereignty noticeably cheaper than a per-user model ever could.
+CompanyGPT delivers the same mission (sovereign, secure, German AI for regulated industries) consistently as a partner model of the cloud providers: no per-user licence, with §203 StGB architecture, with STACKIT as the default and Qwen3-235B as the flagship, with on-demand access to GPT-5.6 (in the EU data zone GPT-5.4/5.5), Claude Opus 4.8 and Gemini 3.5, with Office editing, native SharePoint permission mirroring, n8n and MCP – plus training and lawyer-backed compliance.
+Hospitals like Schön Kliniken, municipalities like the City of Rosenheim and health insurers find here an architecture with predictable, user-independent cost.
+Specific prices are on the product page or available on request.

-If you are looking for a basebox alternative today – because per-user pricing feels too rigid, the token cap too tight, or the §203 architecture too thinly documented – CompanyGPT is the noticeably more grown-up solution, production-ready within a few days.
+If you are looking for a basebox alternative today – because per-user pricing feels too rigid, the token component too tight, or a user-independent fixed-price model matters to you – CompanyGPT is the noticeably more grown-up solution, production-ready within a few days.

 Further reading